HarithGovinna/My_Fadecandy_2022/README.md

 # Version 08

 - Added demo and explanation video
-- Added a new branch in the github as master - the final code and the
+- Added a new branch in the github as Harith_Madhushan - the final code and the images commited to identify easily
+- Main branch(Default branh) to check the consistency of the final code
 - Spelling correction (commentsm readme)
+- Better formatting of code
+- Removed unnecessary lines from the main code to shortened
+- Added comments all most all the lines to give a clear understanding for the code
 -

 # Basic commands